rudresh051/DevOps/ComputerNetworks/Lecture0002.md

 # Class E
 * 240-255
 * 2^28
-* No network and no host id in class E
+* we don't have anything to cancel here because - No network and no host id in class E.
 * Class E is reserved for research and future purpose

 ![alt text](image-16.png)